Bounded monochromatic components for random graphs: The threshold:

 Note that every $t$-component $k$-set induces a bipartition so that one part has at least $k-t$ vertices, the other has at least $t/2$ vertices, and there are no edges between the two parts.
-(We build such a bipartition by taking as one part the largest component, unless it has fewer than $t/2$ vertices, in which case we add the second largest component to the part, and so on.)
+(To build such a partition, we form one of the parts by including just the largest component, unless it has at most $t/2$ vertices, in which case we add just the second largest component to the part, unless the resulting set has at most $t/2$ vertices, and so on.)
 For each such bipartition corresponding to $A$ being a $t$-component set, there is a corresponding bipartition of $A\setminus B$ (one part possibly being empty).
 We can thus estimate $\Pr( A \in \mathcal{S}_{n,t,k} \given B \in \mathcal{S}_{n,t,k})$ by conditioning on the bipartition of $A\setminus B$, and consider its extensions to bipartitions of $A$.
 Taking into account the non-edges between the parts, and by deeming the part of at least $k-t$ vertices to be composed of $i$ vertices from $A\setminus B$ and $j$ vertices from $A\cap B$, we obtain